 The higher the ISO, the more amplified the light signal captured by your camera’s sensor will be.
 You will need to shoot at a high ISO for astrophotography, but there’s a trade-off — the higher the ISO, the more noise (a type of digital degradation) you will begin to see in the image, and every camera increases noise in a different way.
 Some slowly ramp it up, others make a big jump after a particular setting — check out our guide to the best cameras for low light photography to see which ones do this better than others.

 Focusing in the dark

-First, set your camera to manual focus - autofocus will not work in the dark.
+First, set your lens to manual focus using the AF/MF switch on the lens — autofocus will not work in the dark.
 Then use the ‘Live View’ feature of your camera to display an image preview on the camera’s LCD screen.
-Identify a bright star or distant light source like a streetlight on the LCD display and digitally zoom in to that point of light.
-Once you have done this, adjust the focus ring until the star or light source becomes as small as possible.
-Your focus is set!
+Identify a bright star or distant light source and digitally zoom in on that point of light.
+Once you've done this, adjust the focus ring until the star or distant light source becomes as small and sharp as possible.